 one of the characters does the "knife" trick

 The title is displayed on a magazine cover.

-When Spooner and Susan descend underground to reunite with Sonny, the fire alarm sound is the same sound used by the motion locators in Aliens.
+When Spooner and Susan descend underground to sneak into USR, the fire alarm sound is the same sound used by the motion locators in Aliens.

 camera shot of space ship right after the prologue

 Again we're on a 'space base' with a 'rough' environment outside, and there are several quite obvious references incl. sound of doors, radio chatter etc. Not to mention the strange organic 'growth' occuring several places on the otherwise hi-tech but 'weatherbeaten' base.